-The main objective of Space Biology research is to build a better understanding of how spaceflight affects living systems in spacecraft such as the International Space Station (ISS), or in ground-based experiments, and to prepare for future human exploration missions far from Earth.
-The experiments we conduct on these platforms examine how astronauts, plants, and animals regulate and sustain their growth in space.
-We examine processes of metabolism, reproduction, and development.
-We study how organisms repair cellular damage and protect themselves from infection and disease in conditions of microgravity.
-And we do it across the spectrum of biological organization, from molecules to cells, from tissues and organs, and from systems to whole organisms.
+The main objective of Space Biology research is to build a better understanding of how spaceflight affects living systems in spacecraft such as the International Space Station (ISS), or in ground-based experiments that mimic aspects of spaceflight, and to prepare for future human exploration missions far from Earth.
+The experiments we conduct on these platforms examine how plants, microbes, and animals adjust or adapt to living in space.
+We examine processes of metabolism, growth, stress response , physiology, and development.
+We study how organisms repair cellular damage and protect themselves from infection and disease in conditions of microgravity while being exposed to space radiation.
+And we do it across the spectrum of biological organization, from molecules to cells, from tissues and organs, and from systems to whole organisms to communities of microorganisms.

 Our program’s core objectives include:

-- Discover how biological systems respond, acclimate and adapt to the space environment
+- Discovering how biological systems respond, acclimate and adapt to the space environment

-- Develop integrated physiological models for biology in space
+- Developing integrated physiological models for biology in space

-- Identify the underlying mechanisms and networks that govern biological processes in the space environment
+- Identifying the underlying mechanisms and networks that govern biological processes in the space environment

-- Promote open science through the GeneLab Data System and Life Sciences Data Archive
+- Promoting open science through the GeneLab Data System and Life Sciences Data Archive

 - Developing cutting-edge biological technologies to facilitate spaceflight research

-- Generate mechanistic data to support human health in space
+- Developing mechanistic understanding to support human health in space

-- Enable the transfer of knowledge and technology to the understanding of life on Earth
+- Enabling the transfer of knowledge and technology to the understanding of life on Earth

-In addition to providing useful information on how living organisms adapt to spaceflight, the discoveries we make in space have enormous implications for life on Earth.
-Our research into the virulence of infections in space, bone density, and the growth of plants can impact the development of drugs that promote wound healing, treatments designed to counter osteoporosis on Earth, and high-tech fertilizers that increase crop yield.
-And that’s just the beginning.
+In addition to providing useful information on how living organisms adapt to spaceflight, the discoveries NASA researchers make in space have enormous implications for life on Earth.
+Space Biology's research into the virulence of pathogens in space, loss of bone density, and the changes in the growth of plants can impact the development of drugs that promote wound healing or tissue regeneration, treatments designed to counter osteoporosis on Earth, and high-tech fertilizers that increase crop yield.

 Life in space produces profound changes in biology.
 All organisms on Earth have adapted to perform under conditions of gravity, atmosphere, and cycles of light and darkness that have not changed in millions of years, conditions which are altered aboard spacecraft like the ISS.
 For example, while circling Earth at speeds of 17,130 miles an hour, crewmembers of the ISS experience sunrise and sunset 16 times a day!
 Simply put, terrestrial organisms are not designed for life in space.